 Line

-CLICK HERE for the 2016 study report
+CLICK HERE for the 2016 ProClub Rottweiler study report

 2012/13 Rott SAS Talk show interview with Dr Muers By Jan Cooper